Moorhouse, Nottinghamshire: Toponymy

+Local chronology

-The Moorhouse area changed hands several times throughout the years, William The Conqueror granting the manor first to Geoffrey Alselin in 1066.
+The Moorhouse area changed hands several times throughout the years, William the Conqueror granting the manor first to Geoffrey Alselin in 1066.
 Sir William Courten was a later owner who commissioned a survey of the Laxton and Moorhouse lands, with cartographer Mark Pierce drafting for him a well-regarded 1635 map demonstrating extensive use of the open field system.
 Moorhouse was partially within an 'East Field' and mainly located within the 'North Field', with some of those inhabitants also farming the South Field at Laxton.

 The fields around Moorhouse were eventually enclosed from 1860 through the Moorhouse Enclosure Act, with much of the property under the John Denison Ossington Estate by the turn of the 20th century.
 The ownership of the rest was shared with the Earl of Scarborough, and Earl Manvers Pierrepont family notably on Church Farm until 1950 when the 6th Earl sold it to their tenants.
-Most of the Laxton manor was sold to the Ministry of Agriculture in 1952, with a further sale to the Crown Estate in 1981, it was sold back to the Earl Manvers Thoresby Estate in 2020.
+Most of the Laxton manor was sold to the Ministry of Agriculture in 1952, with a further sale to the Crown Estate in 1981.
+It was sold back to the Earl Manvers Thoresby Estate in 2020.

 As well as the Moorhouse chapel, there was also a small Methodist chapel which has been unused as such in recent times.

 In 1990, the Laxton parish name was changed to include Moorhouse.